 We expect our 2021 capital program to be funded by cash flows from operations.
 Although we expect cash flows from operations to be sufficient to fund our expected 2021 capital program, we may also use borrowings under our revolving credit facility or may elect to raise funds through new debt or equity offerings or from other sources of financing.
 If we raise additional funds through the issuance of equity or convertible debt securities, the percentage ownership of our current stockholders could be diluted, and these newly issued securities may have rights, preferences, or privileges senior to those of existing stockholders and bondholders.
-Additionally, we may enter into carrying cost and sharing arrangements with third parties for certain exploration or development programs.
-All of our sources of liquidity can be affected by the general conditions of the broader economy, force majeure events, fluctuations in commodity prices, operating costs, tax law changes and volumes produced, all of which affect us and our industry.
+Additionally, we may enter into cost carrying and sharing arrangements with third parties for certain exploration or development programs.
+All of our sources of liquidity can be affected by the general conditions of the broader economy, force majeure events, fluctuations in commodity prices, operating costs, tax law changes, and volumes produced, all of which affect us and our industry.

 Our credit ratings impact the availability of and cost for us to borrow additional funds.
-During the first quarter of 2021, and prior to filing, three major credit rating agencies upgraded our credit ratings, citing our improved debt leverage and our ability to generate meaningful free cash flows, among other reasons.
+During the first half of 2021, three major credit rating agencies upgraded our credit ratings, citing our improved debt leverage and our expected ability to generate meaningful free cash flows, among other reasons.
+Additionally, one of these major credit rating agencies further upgraded our credit rating in conjunction with the issuance of our 2028 Senior Notes.